developermauricio/naturalconexion/wp-content/plugins/page-or-post-clone/readme.txt

 About

-	The Page and Post Clone plugin is maintained by http://carlosfazenda.com
+	Please consider to make a donation at https://www.paypal.me/carlosfazenda/10 This plugin is maintained by http://carlosfazenda.com

 == Installation ==